Homemade Portable Sensory Board for Preschoolers

 Privacy and Disclosure for information on cookies and affiliates

-A homemade activity board is one of those simple tools that is easy to prepare, fun to use, and beneficial for early development.
+A homemade activity board is one of those simple tools that is easy to prepare, fun to use, and beneficial for early development by:

-It can occupy a restless preschooler; promote creative play; support focus and concentration.
+A busy board can occupy a restless preschooler, promote creative play, support focus and concentration.

 The board provides these benefits through hands-on interaction with small manipulatives.

 You can build your portable activity board with everyday items and no special tools.
 It's a fun DIY project!

 The value of an activity board is in its invitation to play - Explore!
 Experiment!
 Observe!

 Colorful, 'mysterious' manipulatives are just waiting for curious hands to grasp, twist, and press.

 Supplies for a busy board